conorweir58/online_clothes_shop/README.md

 ## Disclaimer

-This app was originaly built for the purposes of my CSC1040 final exam.
-To view the history of this project it can be located at: https://github.com/conorweir58/csc1040/tree/main/react_exam/csc1040-react-labexam
+This app was originaly built for the purposes of my CSC1040 final exam, thus the commit history for this project is hidden.

 ## Installation
 Download the source code and navigate to the folder containing `package.json` to install the libraries run